alifzl/kedro-docs/training_docs/04_dependencies.md

 Up to this point, we haven't discussed project dependencies, so now is a good time to introduce them.
 Specifying a project's dependencies in Kedro makes it easier for others to run your project; it avoids version conflicts by use of the same Python packages.

 The generic project template bundles some typical dependencies, in `src/requirements.txt`.
-Here's a typical example, although you may find that the version numbers are slightly different depending on the version of Kedro that you are using:
+Here's a typical example:

 ```text
 black==v19.10b0 # Used for formatting code with `kedro lint`